Building a Gaming PC for Dummies (The Ultimate Guide)

 With RAM, there are mainly two considerations – size and speed.
 You will see both DDR3 and DDR4 RAM chips manufactured by brands like Corsair, Kingston and others.

-Choice of brand is again, more of a personal preference, because all high performance RAMs are…high performance.
+The choice of brand is again, more of a ‘personal preference’ because all high performance RAMs are…high performance.

 As for DDR3 (Double Data Rate) and DDR4 – the difference between these two is that of speed.
 DDR3 RAMs have a max speed of 2133 MHz while DDR4 chips begin from 2133 MHz and go a lot higher.
-While the performance differences between the two are debatable – you are recommended to pick DDR4 RAM with your 6th generation CPU and LGA 1151 motherboard.
+While the performance differences between the two are debatable – you are recommended to pick DDR4 RAM with your 6th generation and higher CPU and an LGA 1151 or LGA 1151v2 motherboard.

 Most games and applications today are sufficiently balanced with 8GBs of RAM, and the most you should go for is 16GB.